This Week’s Catechism – 6/9

 Discussion Questions

-• What is the sixth commandment?
+• What is the seventh commandment?

-• What does the sixth commandment require?
+• What does the seventh commandment forbid?

 [1] Meade, Starr (2000).
 Training Heart, Teaching Minds.
 Phillipsburg, New Jersey, USA; P&R Publishing Company.